NetSparkleUpdater/NetSparkle/README.md

 The security protocol (`System.Net.SecurityProtocolType`) used by NetSparkle.
 Setting this property will also set this property for the current AppDomain of the caller.
 Needs to be set to `SecurityProtocolType.Tls12` for some cases, such as downloading something over HTTPS for a GitHub pages site.

 ## Public Events

+### This section still needs to be updated for 2.0!

 - [AboutToExitForInstallerRun](#abouttoexitforinstallerrun)
 - [AboutToExitForInstallerRunAsync](#abouttoexitforinstallerrunasync)